The following is written by Robyn Adams of The Couponing Journey: Couponing 101: Getting Started Couponing the Right Way

 The only episode of Extreme Couponing I’ve watched had a woman who spends 70 hours a week preparing her coupons and shopping list.
 I have a family and am a work-at-home mom.
 I only have a few hours to spend preparing a grocery list and shopping for my family each week.
 I’m OK with that.
 Learn to be content with the time you have, too.

 Couponing isn’t difficult and is something you can build upon as you gain more knowledge.
 When you use coupons right, they truly can save your family a considerable amount of money.
-My family consistently saves 50% or more every week by using coupons smartly.
+My family saves 50% or more every week using coupons smartly.
 Your family can, too, by following these tips so you start out well and build from there.

 Robyn Adams loves to show others how simple couponing and frugal living can be, no matter what stage of life you’re in at “The Couponing Journey.”
 She’s a “wanna be” Type A personality who spends her days keeping up with two little energetic boys when she’s not chasing down bargains.
 She also authored the successful ebook “30 Ways to Slash Your Budget in 30 Days” available for free download on her website.